korcankaraokcu/PINCE/README.md

 - Embedded tutorial videos
 - Super-Uber-Rad credits roll with chiptune tunes
 - Extend process_stopped signal to separate GUI and libPINCE execution for optimization.
 Performance tests are required
+- Consider removing the command file layer of IPC system for GDB_Engine.send_command to speed up things(independent from other steps)
 - Consider inheriting QInputDialog instead of QDialog in InputDialogForm

 # License